airnativeextensions/nativeextensions-documentation/docs/revenuecat/making-purchases.md

 There are two callback methods one of which will be called after completion of the purchase.
 If successful the success callback will contain an updated `CustomerInfo` object, along with some details about the transaction.

-If an error occurs details of the error will be returned in the error callback in a `PurchaseError` object.
+If an error occurs details of the error will be returned in the error callback in a `PurchaseError` object and a `Boolean` value indicates if the purchase was cancelled by the user.